helena-intel/openvino-genai-snap-example/README.md

 > [!NOTE]
 > If you get errors about network connectivity, like _A network related operation failed in a context of no network access_, it may be related to Docker.
 Working around that is
-> out of scope for this example; a suggestion is to (temporarily) remove Docker and reboot the machine.
+> out of scope for this example. `sudo iptables -P FORWARD ACCEPT` could work.
+Otherwise a suggestion is to (temporarily) remove Docker and reboot the machine.

 ## Install the snap